 This method gives the current strength of the WiFi signal in dBm as detected by the imp.
 The result is negative, and the higher (closer to zero) the number, the greater the signal strength.

-This is the raw value reported by the WiFi hardware: to think of it in terms of “bars” of signal strength, as seen on phones etc., the mapping might be roughly this:
+This is the raw value reported by the WiFi hardware.
+To convert it to ‘bars’ of signal strength as seen on phones, tablets and laptops, the mapping might be roughly this:

 |below -87||zero (still connected, but barely)|